 \subsection{Observation model and main results}

-Diffusion of particles in an insulated domain $\Omega \subset \R^d$ is mathematically described by a stochastic differential equation (SDE) with reflection at the boundary $\partial \Omega$: we consider the Markov process $(X_t: t \ge 0)$ starting at initial distribution $X_0 \sim \phi$ and then evolving according to the SDE
+Diffusion of particles in a bounded open set $\Omega \subset \mathbb{R}^{d}$ (called a ``domain'') is mathematically described by a stochastic differential equation (SDE) with reflection at the boundary $\partial \Omega $: we consider the Markov process $(X_{t}: t \ge 0)$ starting at initial distribution $X_{0} \sim \phi $ and then evolving according to the SDE,

-where $D : \Omega \to [D_{min},\infty), D_{min}>0,$ is a real-valued diffusion parameter with Lipschitz gradient vector field $\nabla D$, and $(W_t)$ is a $d$-dimensional Brownian motion.
-Moreover $(L_t)$ is a continuous non-decreasing process, non-zero only when $X_t$ is at $\partial \Omega$, and $\nu(x), x \in \partial \Omega,$ is the inward pointing normal vector.
-To avoid technicalities we assume that $\Omega$ is convex with smooth boundary -- the existence of a process $(X_t)$ with almost surely continuous sample paths is then shown in \cite{tanaka_stochastic_1979, lions_stochastic_1984}.
-One can model a further drift term $\nabla U(X_t)$ in the above SDE (see after (\ref{postD}) for discussion), but the main conceptual challenges already emerge when $\nabla U=0$.
+where $D : \Omega \to [D_{\mathrm{min}},\infty )$, $D_{\mathrm{min}}>0$, is a real-valued diffusion parameter with Lipschitz gradient vector field $\nabla D$, and $(W_{t})$ is a $d$-dimensional Brownian motion.
+Moreover, $(L_{t})$ is a continuous nondecreasing process, with nonzero increments only when $X_{t}$ is at $\partial \Omega $, and $\nu (x), x \in \partial \Omega $, is the inward pointing normal vector.
+To avoid technicalities, we assume that $\Omega $ is convex with a smooth boundary---the existence of a process $(X_{t})$ with almost surely continuous sample paths is then shown in \cite{tanaka_stochastic_1979,lions_stochastic_1984}.
+One can model a further drift term $\nabla U(X_{t})$ in the above SDE (see after (\ref{postD}) for discussion), but the main challenges already emerge when $\nabla U=0$.

-This work is partly motivated by observations arising in biochemistry experiments \cite{heltberg_physical_2021, basu_live-cell_2021}, \cite{mine-hattab_physical_2019}, where molecules diffuse inside a membrane until they suddenly `bind' at an apparently random time and position -- see Section \ref{biostory} for more details.
-We will introduce (in fact, recall) a Markovian model for such binding events based on the notion of a `killed diffusion process' (see \cite{WR00, bass_diffusions_1998, chung_brownian_1995, bass_stochastic_2011}) associated to a potential $q : \Omega \to [0,\infty)$.
-Larger values of $q(x)$ indicate a higher probability of the process to bind when diffusing near $x \in \Omega$.
-It induces an additive functional $\int_0^t q(X_s)ds$ -- for example if $q$ equals the indicator $1_A$ of a subset $A$ of $\Omega$ this measures the occupation time of the $(X_t)$ process in $A$ up until $t$.
-Then let $Y$ be a (standard) exponential random variable independent of $(X_t)$.
-The \textit{binding time} $S$ is the first time the cumulative binding integral of the potential along the path exceeds $Y$; i.e.~$S$ is defined as
+We will introduce (in fact, recall) a Markovian model for such binding events based on the notion of a ``killed diffusion process'' (see \cite{williams_markov_2000,bass_diffusions_1998,chung_brownian_1995,bass_stochastic_2011}) associated to a potential $q : \Omega \to [0,\infty )$.
+Larger values of $q(x)$ indicate a higher probability of the process to bind when diffusing near $x \in \Omega $.
+It induces an additive functional $\int _{0}^{t} q(X_{s})\,ds $, for example, if $q$ equals the indicator $1_{A}$ of a subset $A$ of $\Omega $, this measures the occupation time of the $(X_{t})$ process in $A$ up until $t$.
+Then let $Y$ be a (standard) exponential random variable independent of $(X_{t})$.
+The \textit{binding time} $S$ is the first time the cumulative binding integral of the potential along the path exceeds $Y$; that is,~$S$ is defined as